 They make your brand seem unprofessional, lacking basic tech savviness.
 If you’re okay with showing a grainy ad, they wonder if you care about customer experience or quality control.

-The more aligned everything is to more relevant you’ll be.
+The more aligned everything is, the more relevant you’ll be.
 People will see your ad.
 The right people will click it.

 Work to align your: